wisechengyi/costco_rentalcar/README.md

-# Costco Renter Car Finder
+# Costco Renter Car Accelerator
 ## Problem
 Costco limits searching for rental cars at 4 locations maximum at a single time, so it would be annoying to find the best price around.